SocialEconomyDataLab/spec/docs/identifiers.md

 * If you use a database that records details of organisations in a separate lookup table, this may provide an persistent identifier you can use.

-* If you only record data in a spreadsheet, and don't assign organisations an identifier of any sort, you could use a spreadsheet formula to turn the organisation name into an identifier (e.g. removing spaces and lowercasing the name).
+* If you only record data in a spreadsheet, and don't assign organisations an identifier of any sort, you could use a spreadsheet formula to turn the organisation name into an identifier (e.g. removing spaces and lowercasing the name) in the format {publisher prefix}-{internal identifier}, e.g. `ABC-organisationname`.